 All visits are different depending on the age of the child.
 The investigator will schedule a time and date with you to bring your child to Dunebrook.
 Try to schedule a time when the child is alert and fed.
-At Dunebrook, let the front dest know you are there for an interview and your name.
+At Dunebrook, let the front desk know you are there for an interview and your name.
 Younger children participating in forensic interviews will go more quickly than older children and teenagers.
 Depending on the attention, span, talkative nature of the child, severity and history of alleged abuse etc, interview times vary greatly.
 For younger children they may last 30 minutes for older children 1 -1.5 hours may be expected.
 Please allow time for completion of intake paperwork, the forensic interview, and a post-interview meeting.
 While your child is being interviewed, the family advocate will meet with you, let you know what will happen, answer questions, and have you sign some paper work.
 Dunebrook will provide appropriate school/work excuses upon request.

 What happens after the interview?

 After the interview is complete the forensic interviewer will bring your child back to the waiting area, then law enforcement and /or DCS Family Case Managers will speak with you about what steps will be taken next.